 Read:Isaiah 60:1-62:5, Philippians 1:27-2:18, Psalm 72:1-20, Proverbs 24:11-12

 Relate: Jesus had been teaching for a while now.
 He had been baptized in the Jordan by John.
 He then had gone out into the wild where he had fasted for forty days.
 Upon returning he collected a few followers he had inherited from his cousin John and with them he went to a wedding where he turned a whole lot of water into wine. (a couple hundred gallons worth) He had established the town of Nahum (Capernaum) as his new home base and now he was returning to the town he was raised in.
 As a guest and also a respected member of the community he is invited to pick out a scripture and expound on it for the weekly Synagogue service.
 Jesus chooses this portion of scripture from Isaiah.
 He skips over “the day of God’s anger against their enemies” but otherwise reads what we now call the first three verses.
 His explanation is very short, but also undeniably clear.
 He says, “Today this prophesy has been fulfilled in your hearing.”
 (Luke 4:16-21)

 Help me to never forget that I have a purpose in living.
 Help me to better understand the part You have called me to play in the work of redemption.
 Show me how I can be more effective in rebuilding and repairing, both physically and spiritually what the enemy wants to destroy.
 Everything I have is Yours to do with as You wish.
-Help me to be about that doing.
+Help me to be about that which You are doing.

 2 thoughts on “They Are You And Me”

 Yes absolutely.
 We are ‘they’ and with the Holy Spirit in us we are unstoppable.
 We just need to get started..
 Did I say we?
 I really mean I. Nothing like hiding in those collective pronouns 😉

 Pingback: They Are You And Me — THE RIVER WALK – blessingpost